wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devops.md

 Forrester has Microsoft as a leader (behind Electric Cloud, IBM, Xebia, and CA) in its <a target="_blank" href="https://azure.microsoft.com/en-us/resources/continuous-delivery-and-release-automation/">2018 Continuous Delivery And Release Automation" market assesement:
 <img alt="azure-devops-gartner-2018-485x527-13777.jpg" width="485" src="https://user-images.githubusercontent.com/300046/56278410-69b6fd00-60c3-11e9-847b-4c7f4a8a73d6.jpg"></a>

+NOTE: IBM's product is called "Urban Code".
+IBM also acquired Red Hat and its Ansible portfolio.

 <a name="QuickStart"></a>